Der-reale-Clemens/Checkpoint-Zero/README.md

 To start the game simply run the DesktopLauchner class in the Desktop directory.

 # Controlls
 Use the arrow keys to move the cursor and press enter to place a tower.
+You can switch towers with the number keys.
+1 = Cannon Tower
+2 = Quickfire Tower
+3 = Ice Tower